kcyu2014/eval-nas/README.md

-# Evaluating the search phase of neural architecture search - CNN
+# Evaluating the search phase of neural architecture search
+> Code in early release and may subject to change.
+Please feel free to open an issue in case of questions.

 ### Overview

 The code base captures the framework we propose to test the autoML algorithms with a single run.
-Currently we only tested on RNN search due to the limited resources and time, but ideally the code should work for both CNN and RNN.
+Currently we only tested on CNN search due to the limited resources and time, but ideally the code should work for both CNN and RNN.

 ![Framework](assets/framework.png)